OregonDigital/od2_md_scripts/README.md

 # od2_md_scripts
 Scripts for metadata validation prior to ingest in Oregon Digital, and verifying status of works that have been ingested.

-Now featuring [a wiki](https://github.com/OregonDigital/od2_md_scripts/wiki) which contains other guides and explanations.
+Featuring [a wiki](https://github.com/OregonDigital/od2_md_scripts/wiki) which contains other guides and explanations.

 # Setup